 Rogers and the Phillies appealed the Court of Common Pleas ruling to the Pennsylvania Supreme Court.
-Arguments were heard in front of the court in mid-November, though the judges took their time thinking over the merits of the case.
+Arguments were made before the court in mid-November, though the judges took their time thinking over the merits of the case.

 In the meantime, the National League established a “corruption fund” to try and lure American League players back into the fold.
 The New York Giants offered Nap a three-year contract worth $7,000/year, which Lajoie politely declined.